 - The Post-9/11 GI Bill®(Chapter 33) - for those who served at least 30 consecutive days on active duty after September 10, 2001

 - The Post-9/11 GI Bill®Yellow-Ribbon program for qualified Post-911 applicants

 Note: Loyola University Chicago does not participate in the Illinois Veterans Grant Program (IVG), Illinois National Guard Grant Program (ING), or the Illinois MIA/POW Scholarship Program.
 These programs are only available at Illinois public institutions.

 How Do I Use My Benefits at Loyola?

 To use your benefits at Loyola you will need to complete a VA form 22-1990, Application for Education Benefits at the Veteran’s Affairs website.
 Once the VA has processed and approved your application, you will receive a Certificate of Eligibility (VA Form 22-0557) from their office in response to your request.
-Please submit copies of your DD-214 and Certificate of Eligibility to the Financial Aid Office.
-Both forms are used to certify your enrollment with the Department of Veteran Affairs.
+Please submit a copy of your Certificate of Eligibility to the Financial Aid Office.
+This is used to certify your enrollment with the Department of Veteran Affairs.

 Loyola University's Annual Maximum Yellow Ribbon